Skip to content

 Overall Architecture

-Core Design Philosophy: Unlike DiT, which requires four hyperparameters (number of layers \(L\), channels \(C\), attention heads, patch size), FCDM requires only two hyperparameters—the number of blocks \(L\) and the hidden channel dimension \(C\).
-At each 2× downsampling step, both \(L\) and \(C\) are doubled.
-This "Easy Scaling Law" substantially simplifies the architecture search space.
+Unlike DiT, which requires four hyperparameters (layers \(L\), channels \(C\), attention heads, patch size), FCDM requires only two—the number of blocks \(L\) and the hidden channel dimension \(C\).
+Both double during each 2× downsampling step.
+This "Easy Scaling Law" reduces the architecture search space to a minimum; scaling from FCDM-S to FCDM-XL involves changing only two numbers (\(L\) from 2 to 3, \(C\) from 128 to 512).

 FCDM-S 32.7M 2 128 3.1 50.8% 72.9%